 Too Easy Is Boring

 Kirby on the Gameboy was one of my favourite childhood games, so when Nintendo said they were bringing out a new Kirby game for the Nintendo Switch, I got excited.
 Turns out that was premature.
-That game is a perfect example of making something so easy it’s just outright boring.
-I played the whole first world and not once did I feel even remotely challenged – I can’t even remember if I lost health.
-Next game please.
+Kirby on Switch is a perfect example of making something so easy it’s just outright boring.
+Kirby on the Game Boy, however, was a decent challenge – I never beat the final boss.

 Risk Vs Reward